jastisriradheshyam/sangraham/content/docs/software_engineering/solid.md

 ## Advantages

 - Encourages creating multiple, specific interfaces rather than a single, general purpose interface
 - It prevents a class from being forced to implement interface it doesn't use.
 Reducing the side effects of changes in unrelated interfaces.

 # Dependency inversion principle

 High level modules shouldn't depend on low level modules.
 Both should depend on abstractions.
+Abstractions should not depend on details.
+Details should depend upon abstractions.
+Class should depend on interfaces rather then concerte classes.

 # Additional Links